Online Engineering Programs Home

 Step Five: Become a Professional Engineer or PE (Optional, Timeline Varies)

 While it’s not a requirement in every context, many power systems engineers choose to become licensed as professional engineers (PE).
-This enables one to lead publically-funded projects, and it also opens up pathways for advancements and job opportunities—especially on publicly funded projects—that are unavailable to those who lack the PE certification.
+This enables one to lead publicly funded projects and opens up pathways for advancements and job opportunities—especially on publicly funded projects—that are unavailable to those who lack the PE certification.

 Eligibility requirements include four years of practical work experience under the supervision of a PE.
 Once deemed eligible, applicants need to pass a Principles of Engineering (PE) exam in their area of focus; an exam is available for the subdiscipline of power systems.
 The 80-question, nine-hour exam is administered by the NCEES, and exam fees vary by state.